trueos/pcbsd/docs/preinstall.rst

 K3B
 ^^^

-`K3B <http://www.kde.org/applications/multimedia/k3b/>`_ is an easy-to-use graphical burning application for Linux and BSD systems.
+`The K3B burner <http://www.kde.org/applications/multimedia/k3b/>`_ is an easy-to-use graphical burning application for Linux and BSD systems.
 If KDE is installed, it can be run from any desktop by typing :command:`k3b`.

 To burn your ISO, launch K3B, browse to the location of the :file:`.iso` file in the screen shown in Figure 2.5c and click :menuselection:`Tools --> Burn Image...` to see the screen in Figure 2.5d.